swcarpentry/shell-novice/DESIGN.md

 6. Using Pandoc instead of Jekyll means that we have to compile our Markdown into HTML on our own machines and commit it to the `gh-pages` branch of the lesson's GitHub repository.
-In order to keep our source files and generated files separate, we put our source files in a sub-directory called `pages`, and compile them "upward" into the root directory of the lesson's repository.

-    **Note:** while it's usually considered bad practice to put computer-generated files under version control, the HTML pages put into the lesson's root directory by Pandoc *must* be committed to version control in order for the lesson to be displayed properly on GitHub.
+    It's considered bad practice to put computer-generated files under version control, but the HTML pages put into the lesson's root directory by Pandoc *must* be committed to version control in order for the lesson to be displayed properly on GitHub.

+    It's also considered bad practice to put generated files in the same directory as source files.
+We do it because some source files, such as R Markdown and IPython Notebook files, are executable, and contain paths to things like images and data files.
+If we put our source files in a sub-directory, those paths won't work (or conversely, if we put our generated files in a different directory, the paths won't work there).

 7. In order to display properly, our generated HTML pages need artwork, CSS style files, and a few bits of Javascript.
 We could